PintoGideon/Think-Piece/Readme.md

 # Cloud Firestore is based on collections

-In the Real time database, you got whatever node of the tree you required and all of it's subnodes
+In the Real time database, you get whatever node of the tree you required and all of it's subnodes

 This meant you had to be really careful about how you